|Year Opened||Opened in 1997; renovated in 2015|

 All in all, it was a successful debut for the Oakland A’s at HoHoKam Stadium; that success bodes very well for the future.

 Spring Training History

 The Oakland Athletics franchise dates back to the beginning of the American League in 1901.
 Spring-training sites have included: Philadelphia (1901, 1919); Charlotte, N.C.
 (1902); Jacksonville (1903, 1914-1918); Spartanburg, S.C.
 (1904); Shreveport (1905); Montgomery, Ala.
 (1906, 1923-1924); Dallas (1907); New Orleans (1908-1909); Atlanta (1910); San Antonio (1912-1913); Lake Charles, La.
 (1920-1921, 1938-1939); Eagle Pass, Texas (1922); Ft.
 Myers (1925-1936); Mexico City (1937); Anaheim, Cal.
 (1940-1942); Wilmington, Del.
 (1943); Frederick, Md.
-(1944-1945); West Palm Beach (1946-1962); Bradenton (1963-1969); Mesa (1969-1978); Scottsdale (1979-1983); Phoenix (1984-present).
+(1944-1945); West Palm Beach (1946-1962); Bradenton (1963-1968); Mesa (1969-1978; 2015-present); Scottsdale (1979-1983); Phoenix (1984-2014).